Doctor of Public Health: Application and Admission

 - Standardized GRE test scores

-International Applicants only - additional information needed: (please click here for information):
+International Applicants only - additional information needed for UGA Graduate School:

-- World Education Services (WES): Good news!
-We now accept WES-evaluated foreign coursework.
-You must provide any WES evaluations as part of your SOPHAS application.
+- World Education Services (WES): You must provide any WES evaluations as part of your SOPHAS application.
 You may refer to this link for further information about sending your WES report.

 - Certificate of Finances (COF) form